-Traveling is the best way to experience life, gain exposure to the diversity of life and learn more about new cultures and lifestyles.
+Traveling is the best way to experience life, gain exposure to a diversity of life, and learn more about new cultures and lifestyles.

 “I’m in love with cities I’ve never been to and people I’ve never met.” – John Green.

-I will have to confess I do not travel as much as I would like to (not talking about commute with in the city), but I only wish I could one day.
-I have a very long list of places I would like to go but most of all I would like to take one long trip to central Asia.
+I will have to confess I do not travel as much as I would like to (not talking about commuting within the city), but I only wish I could one day.
+I have a very long list of India Travel Tips and places I would like to go but most of all I would like to take one long trip to Central Asia.

 I would prefer central Asia over any other part of the world because it is very rich in scenery and culture.

-India is the seventh largest country by area and second most populous country.
-It is culturally very diverse land, with multiple religions each adding with its history to the rich geography.
+India is the seventh-largest country by area and the second-most populous country.
+It is a culturally very diverse land, with multiple religions each adding its history to the rich geography.
 It has planes, snow-covered mountains, and deserts.
-It has Hindus Sikh, Muslims, Buddhists and Christians.
+It has Hindus Sikhs, Muslims, Buddhists, and Christians.
 Such diversity dates back to the Kushana Empire which was one of the oldest known civilizations in central Asia, known to home rulers and invaders from around the globe.

-Not to mention India ranks 40th out of 136 countries for tourism and had entertained 10 million tourists in 2017 alone.
-That does day something about tourist attraction in this country.
+Not to mention India ranks 40th out of 136 countries and entertained 10 million tourists in 2017 alone.
+That does say something about the tourist attractions in this country.
 Not to mention the beautiful ladies and handsome actors from India joining Hollywood lately.
-And most Bollywood movies are not too bad to say.
+And most Hollywood movies are not too bad to say.
 There has to be something about India that calls to the spirit.
-Let’s explore what it is?
+Let’s explore what it is.

-The famous Mumbai is capital of this state, with tourist attractions like the rustic, beach-lined Konkan Coast, cave temples at Elephanta Island and British Raj-era Gateway of India monument to brag about.
+The famous Mumbai is the capital of this state, with tourist attractions like the rustic, beach-lined Konkan Coast, cave temples at Elephant Island, and British Raj-era Gateway of India monument to brag about.

-This city rich in cultural and historical background is famous for temples, museums and Agha Khan Palace built in 1892, which is a memorial to Mahatma Gandhi.
-If you have a knack for history or site seeing this might the place for you to begin with.
-Sinhagad Fort, Shaniwar Wada, Parvati Hill and a lot more is waiting for you there.
-There are also some awesome camping sites near by.
+This city rich in cultural and historical background is famous for its temples, museums, and Agha Khan Palace built in 1892, which is a memorial to Mahatma Gandhi.
+If you have a knack for history or site seeing this might be the place for you to begin with.
+Sinhagad Fort, Shaniwar Wada, Parvati Hill, and a lot more are waiting for you there.
+There are also some awesome camping sites nearby.

 This should be on your list if you are into historical places.

-Assam is famous for its rich religious history, silk bazars, tea fields and wildlife attractions.
+Assam is famous for its rich religious history, silk bazaars, and wildlife attractions.
 This is to be visited in the cooler months from October to April.

 Kamakhya Temple -Guwahati